EthanSafari/pokemans2/README.md

 > 08/27/2022 > Was originally going to try and put together an API for all the pokemans, but did some research and   found out that there is already an API that exists for the pokemans.
 Adding the API to a new resources list.

+> 08/29/2022 > Changing one of the buttons to be a random Pokeman button that will show the Pokadex entry for one of the original 150 pokemans.
+This will utilize the API. not sure if it should be implemented as a button or a pop-ou side panel.